Apple has been known for a great many things over the years, good and bad alike.

 What Is Apple Arcade?

 Apple Arcade is Apple’s iOS and macOS-exclusive subscription-based video game service.
-That said, it is available on all Mac devices and on all devices running iOS or one of its derivative operating systems – iPadOS and tvOS.
+It’s available on all Mac devices and on all devices running iOS or one of its derivative operating systems — iPadOS and tvOS.

-At the moment, Apple Arcade is priced rather modestly, as the monthly subscription cost is a mere $4.99, all the while it’s also possible to get an annual 12-month plan for $49.99, which brings the monthly price down to about $4.
+At the moment, Apple Arcade is priced rather modestly.
+The monthly subscription cost is a mere $4.99, and it’s also possible to get an annual 12-month plan for $49.99, which brings the monthly price down to about $4.

 Apple Arcade Games – Quality and Selection